mbari-org/Sharktopoda1/docs/requirements/Sharktopoda 2/UDP_Remote_Protocol.md

 ### -- Localizations(s) modified

 Update existing localizations in Sharktopoda.
-If a matching localization's UUID does not exist, ignore that localization. (i.e. do not add, do not update)
+If a matching localization's UUID does not already exist in Sharktopoda, ignore that localization. (i.e. do not add, do not update)

 ```json
 {